Rope-soled shoe: Espadrille

 Espadrilles are traditional rope-soled shoes originating in the Basque Country, Catalonia and Aragon regions of Spain.
 They typically have a sandal-like form with woven straps or else a canvas upper.
-They were originally made from woven esparto (hence the name), but modern mass-produced shoes are more commonly made from the cheaper jute giving the modern shoe a distinctive bright white colour.
-Espadrilles are now made in many countries including Spain, France, Italy, and many South American countries.
-Typically nowadays though, manufacturers import pre-made rope soles from Bangladesh, a major source of jute, with the finishing and styling taking place in the local country.
+They were originally made from woven esparto (hence the name), but modern mass-produced shoes are more commonly made from the cheaper jute, giving the modern shoe a distinctive colour that is lighter than esparto.

+Espadrilles are now made in many countries, including Spain, France, Italy, and many South American countries.
+Manufacturers also import pre-made rope soles from Bangladesh, a major exporter of jute, with the finishing and styling taking place in the importing country.

 Bast shoe

 Bast shoes are made from bast fibres.
 They were traditional shoes of the peoples of the taiga forests of northern Europe and Russia.
 Bast shoes were an item worn by the rural poor; leather was preferred in cities.
 Bast shoes were time-consuming to make.
 The bark from three or four saplings was soaked in a press for a long period.
 Despite this, the shoes were somewhat disposable, only lasting a week or so.
 Bast shoes were used until the mid-twentieth century.
-They did not always have a rope-like sole as in the picture.
-Perhaps more commonly they were crudely woven strips of bark.
+They did not always have a rope-like sole; it was common for bast soles to be crudely woven strips of bark.